-- Urge the federal government, and private sector codes and standards developers, to work cooperatively together, and with NAHB and the Home Innovation Research Labs, to conduct sound research on ventilation for acceptable indoor air quality that:
+- Urge the federal government, and private sector codes and standards developers, to work cooperatively together, and with NAHB, to conduct research on ventilation for acceptable indoor air quality that:

-- Support federal legislation to provide research funding to evaluate the indoor air quality issue.
+- Support federal legislation to provide research funding to evaluate indoor air quality in homes.

-- Support indoor air quality research regarding residential housing.
+- Support research programs on indoor air quality in residential buildings.

-Further resolved that NAHB oppose any new indoor air quality ventilation requirements in legislation or construction codes and standards for all residential buildings until such time that it is demonstrated through field studies including pollutant levels and air infiltration rates, that a significant indoor air quality problem exists, is solved by additional ventilation, and that the problem cannot be addressed by source control and/or better design of ventilation systems.
+Further resolved that NAHB oppose legislation or construction codes or standards that increase indoor ventilation rates and related costs in residential buildings unless it is demonstrated through health-based field studies, including pollutant levels and outdoor air exchange rates, that a significant indoor air quality problem exists, is solved by additional ventilation air exchange, and that the problem cannot be addressed by source control and/or better design of ventilation systems.

 Further resolved that NAHB support a range of strategies for kitchen ventilation including point exhaust, general kitchen exhaust, filtration, operable windows, and combinations thereof.